-2 Blocked cupsids per arch (deficient by at least

-1/3 of needed space)

-3 Cogenitally missing teeth, per arch (excluding third

-${\tt molars}$

-Anterior open bite 3 or More teeth (4+mm)

-Crowding, per arch

-Anterior crossbite

-(3+ teeth)

-Traumatic deep bite Impinging on palate

-Overjet 10+mm

-(measured from labial to labial)
+2 Blocked cupsids per arch (deficient by at least 1/3 of needed space) 3 Cogenitally missing teeth, per arch (excluding third molars) Anterior open bite 3 or More teeth (4+mm) Crowding, per arch (10 + mm)Anterior crossbite (3+ teeth) Traumatic deep bite Impinging on palate Overjet 10+mm (measured from labial to labial)

-1 The criteria used by PATH require that the malocclusion be severe enough to meet a minimum of 1 major or 2 minor diagnostic treatment criteria as follows:
+$^{1}$ The criteria require that the malocclusion be severe enough to meet a minimum of 1 major or 2 minor diagnostic treatment criteria as follows:

-sufficient medical evidence that her daughter has any other condition that necessitates orthodonture as part of its treatment.
+condition that necessitates orthodonture as part of its treatment.

-Financial need is an element of Medicaid eligibility (not at issue herein), but under the regulations it is not a factor in determining coverage for any particular medical service.
 Inasmuch as the Department's decision in this matter is supported by the evidence and in accord with the pertinent regulations it must be upheld.
 3 V.S.A. § 3091(d), Fair Hearing Rule No. 17.